Mincing Lane: Minster Court

 Minster Court is a complex of three office buildings, completed between 1991 and 1992 and designed by architects GMW Partnership.
 During the final phase of fitting-out on 7 August 1991, there was a fire in the atrium of No. 3 Minster Court which caused a serious delay in completion, and over £100 million worth of damage.
-The style has been described as "postmodern-gothic".
+The London Underwriting Centre was situated at No. 3 Minster Court, and was an underwriting room that was run parallel to the Lloyd's of London underwriting room.
+The centre was notable for its hanging escalators, consisting of Europe's largest free-standing escalator bank.
+In 2016, the centre was closed, the escalators were removed, and the building was redeveloped into offices.

-In the forecourt, on Mincing Lane, are three bronze horses that are each over 3 metres tall, sculpted by Althea Wynne; they have been nicknamed "Dollar", "Yen" and "Sterling".
+The building is pink granite and marble, in a neo-gothic or "postmodern-gothic" style.
+It has many sharp-pointed corners, and is sometimes called "Dracula's Castle".
+In the forecourt, on Mincing Lane, are three bronze horses which are each over 3 metres tall, sculpted by Althea Wynne; they have been nicknamed Dollar, Yen and Sterling.

-It appeared briefly in Disney's 1996 live-action movie 101 Dalmatians as the exterior of Cruella De Vil's haute couture fashion house, "House of DeVil".
+Minster Court appeared briefly in Disney's 1996 live-action film 101 Dalmatians as the exterior of Cruella De Vil's haute couture fashion house, "House of DeVil".
 It also appeared as the location of the architectural practice of Peter Manson (played by Trevor Eve) in the 2010 remake of Bouquet of Barbed Wire.
 The stairs leading to the forecourt also appeared briefly in the 1999 music video for the song "Coffee & TV" by the British rock band Blur.

-The London Underwriting Centre was situated at No. 3 Minster Court, and was an underwriting room that was run parallel to the Lloyd's of London underwriting room.
-The centre was notable for its hanging escalators, consisting of Europe's largest free-standing escalator bank.
-In 2016, the centre was closed, with the escalators removed and the building redeveloped into offices.
+In 2024 the building's owners, M&G Real Estate, announced plans to modify the exterior and add additional floors of office space.
+Attempts to list it in order to preserve its appearance were unsuccessful.
+The Twentieth Century Society said that the City of London "will be so much the poorer and blander without its theatrical slice of Gotham on the skyline".